The My Colorful Nana Project

 TMNCP was presented at the Diversity Art Festival.

 Director of the LIFE school located in Chappaqua New York, Steve Walker, was eager to have our team present to their students.
 We expanded upon many topics in an open discussion.

 "Our kids were talking about it all day.
 It blew them away.
 Best Activity of the year by far." -Steve Walker

 The team will be bringing this message to other schools and festivals in the hopes of creating a broader conversation!

-The My Colorful Nana Project has made a weekly RETURN.
-This series will expand upon and celebrate the complexities behind words such as “Beauty” "Femininity," and “Blackness” by engaging our growing collective of "Generous Thinkers".
+The My Colorful Nana Project RETURN.
+This series expands upon and celebrates the complexities behind words such as “Beauty” "Femininity," and “Blackness” by engaging our growing collective of "Generous Thinkers".
 We are so excited to introduce these new voices behind TMCNP!

-You can follow along with each episode on Youtube, 89.1, WNYU.org, Apple Podcasts and Soundcloud throughout the Fall semester of 2019!
+You can access each episode on Youtube, 89.1, WNYU.org, Apple Podcasts or right here from our website!